sandeepgupta007/Hangman/Hangman/Readme.md

-Hangman, Fun and recreational game through which one can increase it's vocab and thinking abilities.
+Hangman, Fun and recreational game through which one can increase his vocab and thinking abilities.
 	Requirements - python 3.6, and module RandomWords.

 	how to install Module RandomWords ?